Increasing the Efficiency of Locating and Removing Ghost Nets in the Upper Great Lakes

 Who is involved?

-The University of Wisconsin Sea Grant, with the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant, is partnering with the Apostle Islands Sport Fishermen's Association and the Great Lakes Indian Fish and Wildlife Commission Law Enforcement team to develop a ghost net removal program to reduce this threat to the Lake Superior fishery.
+The University of Wisconsin Sea Grant, with the support of a NOAA Marine Debris Program Community-based Marine Debris Removal Grant, partnered with the Apostle Islands Sport Fishermen's Association and the Great Lakes Indian Fish and Wildlife Commission Law Enforcement team and develop a ghost net removal program to reduce this threat to the Lake Superior fishery.

 What is the project and why is it important?